dzungvu/Anvii/anvi/README.md

 The server progress can be found at [Anvii server](https://github.com/dzungvu/AnviiBe)

 The application now is done UI for the first level.
 (Contain UI for 4 tabs of the main screen)

+Currently doing: Screen for film detail and chracter detail